mike-d-davydov/deck-of-cards-api-test/README.md

   These tests are testing public API of [deckofcardsapi.com](http://deckofcardsapi.com) service according to its documentation.

-  Please note, that aspects of implementation, such as headers returned by API, particular error codes are either not being tested at all (headers), or are tested to minimal extent in accordance with common sense (e.g., in response for incorrectly provided parameters of certain endpoints we may reasonably expect *HTTP 400* error as per HTTP protocol specification).
+  Please note, that aspects of implementation, such as headers returned by and/or required to be sent to API endpoints, particular error codes - are either not being tested at all (headers), or are tested to minimal extent in accordance with common sense (e.g., in response for incorrectly provided parameters of certain endpoints we may reasonably expect *HTTP 400* error as per HTTP protocol specification).

- Other coverage limitations are mentioned in relevant test documentation.
+ Other test coverage limitations are mentioned in relevant test documentation.

 ## Design considerations